smf541/PK-Group5/README.md

 pip uninstall PKModel
 ```

-## Package Documentation and Requireements
+## Package Documentation and Requirements

 Our API Reference and User Guide is available on [Read the Docs](https://pk-model.readthedocs.io/en/latest/ "PK Model Documentation").